mdodovic/SymPyCAP/README.md

 			2)	*Documentation.md* - editable markdown documentation of SymPyCAP project

 **test_examples** - contains:\
-			1)	*SymPyCAP_notebook_examples.ipynb* - test examples solved step-by-step in jupyter notebook\
+			1)	*SymPyCAP_notebook_examples.ipynb* - test examples solved step-by-step in Jupyter Notebook\
 			2)	*SymPyCAP_IDE_example.py* - example of symPyCAP usage in Python IDE (e.g. Spyder)\
 			3)	*SymPyCAP.py* - copy of original class to make usage of SymPyCAP fully operational within this folder\
 			4)	*SymPyCAP_notebook_examples.pdf* - read-only test examples from Jupyter Notebook file \
-			5)	*SymPyCAP_notebook_examples.tex* - editable LaTeX test examples from jupyter notebook file \
+			5)	*SymPyCAP_notebook_examples.tex* - editable LaTeX test examples from Jupyter Notebook file \
 			6)	*circuit_images* - contains images of electric circuit solved in *SymPyCAP_notebook_examples.ipynb*

-Videos which demonstrate set up and usage of SymPyCAP solver are on youtube:
+Videos which demonstrate set up and usage of SymPyCAP solver are on YouYube:

 [How to set up SymPyCAP envirnoment] (link)\
 [Test example: Voltage divider] (link)

-Language of all videos are Serbian, and **English caption** is provided to every video as the youtube option.
+Language of all videos are Serbian, and **English caption** is provided to every video as the YouTube option.